 Weekly Meetings and Annual Two-Day Retreat

 Students spend one day a week in the NRT lab (Room 234) to collaborate and develop their research and ensuing products.

-They will attend an annual two-day retreat with faculty members to present their research; assess their progress, program design, and implementation; and take short courses.
+They attend an annual two-day retreat with faculty members to present their research; assess their progress, program design, and implementation; and take short courses.
 The retreat may include field excursions to aquatic habitats, power production sites, dams, and water management and agricultural sites to discuss cross-cutting issues in the field.

 Conferences and Seminars